The most important things at a glance:

 What is color psychology?

 As the name suggests, color psychology deals with the psychological effects and effects of individual colors on our mental well-being , our emotions and our way of seeing the world.
-Simply put, the perception of certain colors creates certain mental patterns or even chemical reactions like that release of dopamine and thus influences our well-being or even our actions.
+Simply put: the perception of certain colors creates certain mental patterns or even chemical reactions like that Release of dopamine and thus influences our well-being or even our actions.
 This idea has far-reaching implications for psychology, but also for advertising, entertainment and very private decisions like our interior design.

 Pink

 What may surprise many: Pink and rose used to be primarily colors for boys and men , instead of being associated with femininity as they are today.
-Before they were defined as pink and rose relatively recently, these colors were actually just forms of red, the as a signal color rather masculine qualities Blue, on the other hand, was a calming, subtle color reserved for women and girls.
+Before they were even defined as pink and rose relatively recently, these colors were actually just forms of red, the as a signal color rather masculine qualities Blue, on the other hand, was considered a calming, subtle color reserved for women and girls.
 This actually changed only in the 1940s .

 Blue